iliaGilia/Py_Libary_Project/README.md

 # Py_Libary_Project
 This is a web-based Library Management System created using Flask and SQLAlchemy.
 The system allows users to add, view, update, and delete book records, customer records, and loan records.

 The code consists of two Python files: app.py, books.py.
 The app.py file includes all the routes and database models.
-The books.py file contains the SQLAlchemy models for the database tables.
-And one JavaScript File The script.js file includes all the client-side JavaScript code that handles user interactions and sends requests to the server.
+The books.py file contains the SQLAlchemy models for the database tables, and one JavaScript File the script.js file includes all the client-side JavaScript code that handles user interactions and sends requests to the server.

 To run the application, you will need to install the required packages listed in requirements.txt.
 You can do this by running the following command: